tgstation/tgstation/code/datums/ai/learn_ai.md

 ## Editor

 The behavior tree editor can be opened via opening one of our .bt.json files.
 These .bt.json files are specialized json files that format our (sub)trees.
-In theory these jsons are human-readable, but the editor makes it much easier to parse them and provides a way of baking them into .DM code.
+In theory these jsons are human-readable, but the editor makes it much easier to parse them.
+The editor only edits the .bt.json file itself.

 When opening the editor, you should press "Refresh Types" at the top, this will make the editor parse through all the relevant .dm files to find defined behaviors, decorators, subtrees and ai controllers.
 You should also run this if you modify or add new nodes, else your cache will be out of date.